Reporting year 2020

 An intervention was received for 45% of children who were identified as having a substance misuse problem.

 Substance misuse is defined as ‘intoxication by (or regular excessive consumption or and/or dependence on) psychoactive substances, leading to social, psychological, physical or legal problems’.
 It includes problematic use of both legal and illegal drugs (including alcohol when used in combination with other substances).
 ‘Substance’ refers to both drugs and alcohol but not tobacco.
 Interventions may include advice, guidance or therapeutic support.
-Further information can be found in appendix 2 of the collection guide.
+Further information can be found in appendix 2 of the collection guide (opens in a new tab).

 Health and development outcomes